 Laura is engaged in a number of community efforts to advance earthquake preparedness.
 She is a Team Leader for the Arbor Lodge / Kenton Neighborhood Emergency Team and Co-Chair of the group Parents4Preparedness.
 She manages PortlandPrepares.org and teaches disaster preparedness classes at venues throughout Portland, including the Multnomah County Library.

 Eric joined the RDPO in October 2018 to provide administrative and information management support.
 He also works as a FEMA Reservist in the Planning Section.
+Eric deployed to Hurricane Michael just after joining the RDPO in October.
 Most recently, he has deployed to assist with the response effort for Hurricanes Irma (2017) and Matthew (2016).
 In his spare time, Eric provides administrative and program support for the City of Tigard CERT Program.
 He has an Associate’s Degree in Emergency Management from Clackamas Community College.